amreitz/Hunt4Harley/README.md

 # Hunt for Harley
 An exploratory Javascript 2D game.

+See a live preview on github pages: https://amreitz.github.io/Hunt4Harley/

 This is a 2D top-down (or perhaps isometric - haven't decided yet) Javascript game I want to develop that follows the adventures of a cat as they search for the lost friend, Harley.
 Primarily an RPG, it features some puzzle and interactive elements that require the player interact with the world in a more sophisticated manner.